-How to switch Apple IDs on your iPhone or iPad
+Need to switch Apple IDs on your iPhone?
+A few taps is all it takes!

-Your Apple ID is what connects you to all of the content in the Apple ecosystem — your Apple Music, your apps, your audio books, your podcast subscriptions, and everything you store and back up in iCloud.
-There are, on some occasions, reasons why you might want to sign out of one Apple ID and into another.
-Whatever your reason, I'm hear to help.
+When you buy the current iPhone, iPad, or a new Mac, you're going to need an Apple ID.
+Your Apple ID is basically your ticket for all content in the Apple ecosystem, including services like Apple Music, Apple TV+, apps, and more.
+But maybe you need to have two Apple IDs, one for work and another for personal use.
+Or maybe you want to have a separate account for just content and downloads, while maintaining another for contacts and data.
+No matter what your reason may be, it's easy to switch between multiple Apple IDs on your devices.

-This guide is for switching the Apple ID signed into your iPhone or iPad.
-If you want to actually change your Apple ID, you should check out our guide to managing your Apple ID.
+This guide is for switching Apple IDs on your best iPhone or favorite iPad.
+If you are looking for how to change your Apple ID entirely, we have a separate guide for that as well.

 What happens to the content when you switch Apple IDs

 Depending on whether you keep content on your iPhone or iPad or erase it, some of your data will stay on your iPhone, even after you switch.
-For example, contacts, photos, and calendar events that are on your iPhone (and not only in iCloud) will remain.
-Apps, music, books, and podcast subscriptions will also remain on your iPhone, but updating them will be a problem if you're signed into a different iTunes or App Store account than the one you purchased them on.
+For example, contacts, photos, and calendar events on your iPhone (and not only in iCloud) will remain.
+Apps, music, books, and podcast subscriptions will also stay on your iPhone, but updating them will be a problem if you're signed in to a different iTunes or App Store account than the one you purchased them on.

-When signing in to a different Apple ID, you'll be able to merge content on your iPhone with the iCloud data associated with the other Apple ID.
+When signing in to a different Apple ID, you'll be able to merge the content on your iPhone with the iCloud data associated with the other Apple ID.
 So, if you signed out of a work Apple ID and want to keep your work contacts on the iPhone, save them to your iPhone and then merge them when you sign in to your personal Apple ID.

 Step 1: Sign out of your current Apple ID